blody5/blody5/README.md

 ---

 ### Identity
 I am **Mohamed Houmane (BLODY)**, founder of **Dynasty Dev**.
 At 21, I approach development through the lens of a systems architect, focusing on the underlying structures that allow software to scale and endure.
-Based in Morocco, my work bridges the gap between complex backend logic and seamless multi-platform experiences.
+My work focuses on designing resilient backend systems and scalable automation architectures that operate reliably across platforms.

 ### What I Build
 - **SaaS Platforms** | End-to-end solutions designed for high availability.